-Choosing the best British Columbia Wedding and Family Photographer for you
+Choosing the best Kootenay Wedding and Family Photographer for you

 This time of year is one of my favourites.
 Not just because I get to see people I don’t usually see, or enjoy foods I don’t normally eat, or go on adventures the weather and time don’t usually allow, but because I get to go through all of the photos I’ve made with my awesome clients.
 My clients are the people who push me to be the best British Columbia wedding and family photographer I can possibly be.
 And in choosing my favourite photos from 2019, I get to re-live all these moments all over again.
 And that’s what photos are for!

 My Favourite 2019 BRITISH COLUMBIA WEDDING PHOTOS

 As a documentary wedding and family photographer, my photos are generally candid and unstaged.
 I rarely tell people what to do because they rarely know I’m making a photo of them.
 However, during portraits, I give lots of direction so everyone is comfortable and able to be themselves.
 Rarely do I make anyone look at the camera, and always do I make people feel good about the photos we’re making.
 In celebration of the relationship between my client and I, the following five photos are my favourite portraits from the year.

 As a documentary wedding and family photographer, the details photos I make are generally in the moment.
 I tend not to set things up and would rather make photos of people using the details, rather than the detail by itself.
 When details have context, they tell more of your story.
 The following six photos are my favourite details photos from the year.

 As a documentary wedding and family photographer, the wedding party photos are a fun time to get everyone interacting, so I can make lots of in the moment photos that show their personalities.
 I tend to set up scenarios and make them do funny word games, which really brings out peoples’ relationships.
 They’re always tons of fun.
 The following three photos are my favourite wedding party photos from the year.